vasylenko/devdosvid.blog/content/posts/2021/2021-01-19-mac1-metal-EC2-Instance-user-experience/index.md

 - And the same relates to the Elastic Network Interfaces — attach and reboot the instance to apply it.
 - It does not support several services that rely on additional custom software, such as "EC2 Instance Connect" and "AWS Inspect."
 But I think that AWS will add macOS distros for those soon.

+As of July 2022, mac2.metal is not supported by Host Resource Groups.
+Therefore you cannot use mac2.metal Instances in Auto Scaling Groups.
+But AWS support says they are working on that, so fingers crossed!

 ## Launching the Instance

 {{<figure src="launch.png" width="400" height="200">}}